Best Selfie Stick of 2021

 The Lifelimit is more so a tripod than a selfie stick, and as such, is incredibly bulky for transport or handheld photos.
 Additionally, during our drop tests, a few small parts broke, including a portion of the knob for the tripod tightener.
 Ultimately, everything was as functional after the drop test, but it didn't inspire confidence in more rugged tripod use.
 The Lifelimit is best for those looking for a tripod-focused option, where weight and space are less of a concern.

 The Erligpowht has absolutely no extension.
 In an otherwise great product, this was a huge negative that we had a tough time working around during testing.
 Without an extension, this device couldn't be used very effectively as a handheld model and even had its setbacks as a tripod.
-The bendable legs are great but we had several instances where we wanted the tripod to be higher off the ground for a photo and unless there's something like a tree, fence, or light pole nearby you're just simply out of luck.
+The bendable legs are great, but we had several instances where we wanted the tripod to be higher off the ground for a photo, and unless there's something like a tree, fence, or light pole nearby, you're simply out of luck.
 The Erligpowht is best for those looking for a tripod-focused option for travel where luggage space is limited.

 The Yoozon is a decent versatile option in this review lineup.
 The Yoozon is the proverbial "jack of all trades, master of none", falling into the middle of the pack in each of our testing metrics.
-We loved the rotation of the cell phone mount with 360 degrees of movement, and easy adjustments on the Y-axis.
-The tripod legs stow away into a comfortable handle when taking hand-held selfies, and the shutter remote was easy to pair.
-The Yoozon passed both the shake and the drop tests, though in the theme of the rest of this product, landed in the middle of the pack.
+We loved the rotation of the cell phone mount with 360 degrees of movement and easy adjustments on the Y-axis.
+The tripod legs stow away into a comfortable handle when taking handheld selfies, and the shutter remote was easy to pair.
+The Yoozon passed both the shake and the drop tests, though following the theme, landed in the middle of the pack.

 The Yoozon spring-based mount was adequate, but there was a slight bit of cell phone movement throughout the shake test (though the cell phone never fell out).
-During the drop test, it held up well, but we noticed a bit more wobble in the telescoping extensions afterward.
+It held up well during the drop test, but we noticed a bit more wobble in the telescoping extensions afterward.
 While the telescoping extensions and the tripod stows nicely, the cell phone mount sticks out when folded, making it more cumbersome for travel.
 The Yoozon is best for shoppers seeking a model that can do anything and care less about it excelling in any one category.

 When stowed, the Blitzwolf offers an incredibly light and sleek design and slender profile.
 It held up to our drop test with ease and easily fit into any bag or suitcase we used during testing.
 The shutter remote was simple to set up and had ample Bluetooth range during testing.
 The tripod was relatively sturdy and functional, even with its lightweight construction and compact design.
 We also found the gunmetal black finish with red accents to be aesthetic and eye-catching relative to the rest of the review.